fo-dicom/fo-dicom/Documentation/v5/usage/lut_application.md

 For grayscale images, *fo-dicom* by default applies the rendering options available in the DICOM dataset when rendering the actual image with `DicomImage.RenderImage`.
 By default, the rendering options identifies whether the colors should be displayed using the `Monochrome1` or `Monochrome2` color tables.
 To override this color scheme, the following workarounds are available.

-The `Color32[]` property `GrayscaleColorMap` has been added to the `DicomImage` class in *fo-dicom* version 2.0.
+The `Color32[]` property `GrayscaleColorMap` has been added to the `DicomImage` class.
 By default, the color map is selected based on the Photometric Interpretation of the associated dataset (Monochrome 1 or 2), but it can be set to any 256 item `Color32` array prior to rendering the image.

 Example of applying arbitrary color map and then render image: